How to Improve Productivity With a Work Breakdown Structure?

 Project management Work Breakdown Structure definition

-A Work Breakdown Structure WBS proposes graphical nature that helps project managers predict results based on various scenarios.
-It is often described as a result-oriented tree that covers all project’s procedures in an organized way.
-But WBS can also be displayed as a tabular list of tasks and elements in Work Breakdown structure Gantt Charts.
+A Work Breakdown Structure WBS proposes a graphical nature that helps project managers predict results based on various scenarios.
+It is often described as a result-oriented tree that covers all project procedures in an organized way.
+However, WBS can also be displayed as a tabular list of tasks and elements in Work Breakdown structure Gantt Charts.

 Managers use WBS to break down their projects into easily manageable components.
-It’s easy to do it, using Gantt Chart template.
+It’s easy to do it using a Gantt Chart template.
 These components are further decomposed until a required person from the team can be assigned.

 5 reasons to create a Work Breakdown Structure:

-- Assists in describing the project scope to stakeholders.
+- It assists in describing the project scope to stakeholders.

-- Shows the project’s milestones and all the points to control.
+- It shows the project milestones and all the points to control.

-- Allows estimating costs, risks and time correctly.
+- It allows estimating costs, risks, and time correctly.